 Why is there a driver shortage?

-How long does it take to learn to drive a HGV?
+How long does it take to learn to drive an HGV?

 Where will I do my training?

 We currently have 50 centres across the UK.
 Click here to find your closest location.

-HGV stands for “heavy goods vehicle” and LGV stands for “large good vehicle”, not “light goods vehicle” as some mistakenly believe.
-This means that, under UK and European law, an HGV license and an LGV license are fundamentally the same thing.
+HGV stands for “heavy goods vehicle”, and LGV stands for “large goods vehicle” – not “light goods vehicle”, as some mistakenly believe.
+This means that, under UK and European law, an HGV licence and an LGV licence are fundamentally the same thing.
 They cover all commercial lorries featuring a gross combination mass of over 3500kg, which includes fridge trucks, box vans, Luton vans, flat beds, tippers and more.

 Why choose the HGV Training Network?

 We arrange everything for you: from your first medical and the provisional application stage, to arranging the theory and practical parts of your test.
 If you require the licence as part of your career, we will even help you obtain your driver’s CPC qualification.
 Once you are qualified, we can even help you arrange interviews so you can get your first job as a professional driver.
 We handle everything.
 You can even start the driving lessons now and pay for it later.